-We support the practice of submitting directors' election annually on an individual basis.
-When directors are nominated through alternative slates we will support existing directors provided the board has sufficient independence.
+Our policy preference is that board directors are elected on an annual basis When directors are nominated through alternative slates we will support existing directors provided the board has sufficient independence.

 Should that not be the case we will support the list with independent nominees when we believe it will improve the composition of the Board.

 When the election of various directors is bundled under one voting item, we may vote against the resolution if we have concerns over the appointment of one or more directors and/or if there is a lack of independence of the board generally.